Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Indeed, it’s not the alluring brochure or the salesman’s pitch that will govern your rights and obligations, but rather a contract drafted by the jet provider for its benefit.

 Butler explains, “Jet companies, fractional ones in particular, have a subtle way of making their contracts seem simple (and so non-threatening).
 They print them in a way that makes them seem short and full of boilerplate.
-Some will even tell you that they don’t change their contracts and, ‘Everyone signs the same documents.’
+Some will even tell you that they don’t change their contracts and that ‘Everyone signs the same documents.’
 Not so!”

 Butler concludes, “In the end, anytime you contract for a private jet flight—putting your dollars and, more importantly, your safety and that of your family and business associates on the line, you should have an experienced attorney, who specializes in aviation transactions, review the contracts.”